open-pulse/OpenPulse/README.md

 - **Install OpenPulse**.
 Clone or download [OpenPulse](https://github.com/open-pulse/OpenPulse) files.
 In the case of download, unzip the received file and open a terminal in the main folder (preferably, **use PowerShell as administrator**).
-Start by installing the poetry library using the command:
+Start by installing the poetry module using the command:
 ```
 pip install poetry
 ```